opendr-eu/opendr/docs/reference/edgespeechnets.md

 EdgeSpeechNetsLearner.load(self, path)
 ```

-This method loads the model from `path`.
+This method loads the model from the directory provided by `path`.
+In practice the same path as provided to `save`
+beforehand.

 Parameters:

 - **path**: *str*
-  Path to the model to be loaded.
+  Path to the model directory to be loaded.

 #### Examples